Symbian9/qmapshack-doc-wiki/DocFaq.md

 that contains again all tracks from the other green folders.
 As the tracks are just referenced by the folders they are not stored several times as would have done with `GPX` or `QMS` files.

-Another advantage of the use of databases is that just a few data items of a project can be loaded into the workspace.
-With a `GPX` file everything in the file is completely loaded into the workspace.
+Other advantages of the use of databases are the possibility
+* to load just a few data items of a project into the workspace.
+With a `GPX` file everything in the file is completely loaded into the workspace,

-When
+* to search for data items with a given text string using the context menu entry `Search database` of the database (starting with QMS version 1.6.3.post).

-creating a new reference to a data item QMS offers the choice either to create simply a reference or a clone (a copy) of the data item.
+When creating a new reference to a data item QMS offers the choice either to create simply a reference or a clone (a copy) of the data item.

 ## Is there an easy way to "select all" the contents of one project to drag them into another?